genericmoniker/blog/content/happy-coder.md

 <small>*Image credit: Stable Diffusion*</small>

-While reading an interview with Guido van Rossum a while back, I encountered the following quote by Clive Thompson:
+I encountered the following quote by Clive Thompson a while back:

 > When you meet a coder, you're meeting someone whose core daily experience is of
 > unending failure and grinding frustration.